Study finds that women choose the mode of delivery preferred by their doctor

 Update: Metz (2013) came to the same conclusion of Bernstein (2012).
 Metz concluded, “Less than one third of the good candidates for TOLAC [trial of labor after cesarean] chose TOLAC.
 Managing provider influences this decision.”
 Read more here.

 The findings of “Trial of labor after previous cesarean section versus repeat cesarean section: are patients making an informed decision?” presented at the February 9, 2012 annual meeting of the Society for Maternal-Fetal Medicine’s, The Pregnancy Meeting ™, in Dallas, Texas is not surprising.
-Doctors have so much influence over patients and apparently, patients are making medical decisions without a basic understanding the benefits and risks of their options.
+Doctors have so much influence over patients and apparently, patients are making medical decisions without a basic understanding of the benefits and risks of their options.

 “Even though most women can achieve a vaginal delivery with trial of labor, less than 10 percent of them attempt to do so,” said Sarah Bernstein, MD, with St. Luke’s-Roosevelt Hospital Center, Obstetrics and Gynecology, in New York, and one of the study’s authors.
 “In fact, when patients perceived that their doctor preferred a repeat cesarean, very few chose to undergo trial of labor, whereas the majority chose trial of labor if that was their doctor’s preference.”